zinic/crawl/core.md

 For example: a character is attempting to unlock a door with a lock pick.
 The character makes a lockpicking check against the difficulty of the lock using all of the character’s relevant modifiers.

 In this case, the game master has decided that the lock is moderately strong and therefore chooses a difficulty of 16.
 If the player’s check is equal to or higher than 16, then the lock clicks free and the door opens.

+#### Uncontested Skill Retries

+Failed skill rolls that are uncontested may be retried by the character: e.g. a rogue trying to pick a lock while the party waits safely around them.
+This costs the character time.
+The game master is encouraged to pick a time using the action point cost of the skill as a guide if present.
+This time is doubled for further attempts.

+For example: a character fails their roll and it took them 1 minute to make the attempt.
+They then fail their second roll which took them 2 minutes this time around.
+The third roll finally succeeds, this attempt taking 4 minutes.
+The character therefore spent a total of 7 minutes.

 #### Opposed Checks